ejbkdb/ENMT-4620/Week4/Heuristic.md

 ```

 ### Generating new X values
 - To generate new values I followed the pseudocode referenced in class textbook. utilizing simple logic if the value is an improvement deltax is increased by 1.2 times and a new point is assigned.
-If the point is worse deltax X is decreased by -0.5 deltax causing the point to retreat backwards
+If the point is worse deltax is decreased by -0.5 deltax causing the point to retreat backwards

 ```python
 def xnew(xbase,deltax):